-J. Timothy Cannon, Ph.D., Program Director See Psychology for faculty listing.
+J. Timothy Cannon, Ph.D., Program Director

 The foundation courses of this interdisciplinary curriculum are selected from the Biology, Psychology, and Chemistry departments.
 Depending upon the electives chosen, the program can prepare students for a variety of graduate programs within the field of neuroscience.
 Such graduate training may draw from a range of disciplines, including biology, psychology, anatomy, pharmacology, toxicology, biophysics, biochemistry and medicine.
 Students have ample research opportunities in laboratories that can support a diversity of behavioral, biochemical, neurophysiological and neuroanatomical investigations.
 The program is administered by an interdisciplinary committee.